-Patients who suffer with orofacial pain experience chronic moderate to severe headache or migraine, jaw muscle and joint pain and popping.
+Patients who suffer from orofacial pain experience chronic moderate to severe headache or migraine, jaw muscle, and joint pain and popping.
 The temporomandibular joint (TMJ) is the joint that connects the lower jaw to the rest of the head.
-When this joint is misaligned or has been damaged by trauma, it can cause normal daily activities such as speaking, yawning, chewing, and even smiling to be painful and uncomfortable.
+When this joint is misaligned or has been damaged by trauma, it can cause normal daily activities such as speaking, yawning, chewing and even smiling to be painful and uncomfortable.
 There are several causes of TMJ disorders, including stress, bruxism (teeth grinding and clenching) arthritis in the joint, and trauma to the head, neck, or jaw.

 Common symptoms of a TMJ dysfunction include:

 - Grinding, popping, or clicking sounds when the jaw is moved